 Close to Garmisch there is the Partnachklamm, a beautiful gorge where we went for an excursion in the afternoon.

-This training school will be also remember for the fun times we had together.
+This training school will be also remembered for the fun times we had together.

 See you in Copenhagen next February!